domRiddle/ASF/Escrow.md

 Recently Valve introduced a system known as "Escrow".
 You can read more about it **[here](https://support.steampowered.com/kb_article.php?ref=1284-WTKB-4729)** and **[here](https://support.steampowered.com/kb_article.php?ref=8078-TPHC-6195)**.
 It's crucial to understand Escrow firstly before trying to understand logic behind ASF 2FA.
 I suggest testing it, reading more about it, whatever you consider appropriate.

 Okay, from now on I assume you already know what Escrow is.
 Now as you can see all trades are being hold for up to 15 days, which is not a major problem when it comes to our ASF, but can still be annoying, especially for those who want full automation.
-Luckily, I found a way how to overcome that problem, the solution is called ASF 2FA.
+Luckily, I coded a way how to overcome that problem, the solution is called ASF 2FA.

 # ASF 2FA